netgroup/kubernetes-playground/README.md

 ### Debugging and logs

-- Ansible output is saved to `/vagrant/logs/ansible_output.txt`
-- Kubeadm output is saved to `/vagrant/logs/kubedm*.log`
+Logs are saved to `/vagrant/logs/`.

 #### Debugging ansible operations